tomjamescn/mustache.yii/README.md

 In the second case we're using path aliases.
 All the Yii aliases such as `@app` are available by default.

 ## License
-[Mustache.yii](https://packagist.org/packages/cedx/yii2-mustache) is distributed under the MIT License.
+[Mustache.yii](https://packagist.org/packages/cedx/yii2-mustache) is distributed under the Apache License, version 2.0.